 There will be time after the meeting to explore Nairobi before we meet back at the hotel and head off in the truck to our well equipped campsite in the suburb of Karen.
 Tonight there is the option of going out for a group meal.

 - Bomas of Kenya - USD10

 Camping (with facilities) (1 nt)

 After breakfast we make our way to Nakuru, approximately 160 km from Nairobi.
 Tonight we stay at a beautiful campsite located on a dairy farm on the outskirts of Nakuru Town, and depending on what time we arrive, there may be the option of a farm visit.

 Day 3 Kericho

-This morning we continue our involvement at the Kariandusi School Trust Project before having lunch and heading on to Kericho (approx 150 km).
+This morning we rake a morning game drive in Lake Nakuru National Park before having lunch and heading on to Kericho (approx 150 km).